Developing your skills

 Recent guests include Adélaïde Férrière, Vassilena Serafimova, Shaun Trubiano, Le Yu, Emmanuel Sejourne, Dame Evelyn Glennie, Adam Betts, Tom Greenleaves, Nebojsa Zivkovic, Neil Percy, Alasdair Malloy, Pete Lockett, Sam Walton, Colin Currie, Paul Clarvis, Matt Skelton, Graham Johns and Zands Duggan.
 Other classes include Practice Pad Workouts, The Latin Hour, Audition Approach, Rock and Film Timpani, Junk Percussion, Workshop Leading, Moeller Technique, West End Shows, Sight-Reading, Pedagogy, John Williams Film Music and Auxiliary Percussion Methods.

-The RBC Percussion ensemble Millennial Percussion performs several times a year, playing ground-breaking new repertoire alongside classics from composers like Steve Reich, Iannis Xenakis and John Cage.
-In recent years Millennial Percussion has performed Reich’s Drumming, Mallet Quartet, Electric Counterpoint, Music for Pieces of Wood, Music for Mallets, Voices & Organ and Six Marimbas.
+The RBC Percussion ensemble performs several times a year, playing ground-breaking new repertoire alongside classics from composers like Steve Reich, Iannis Xenakis and John Cage.
+In recent years the ensemble has performed Reich’s Drumming, Mallet Quartet, Electric Counterpoint, Music for Pieces of Wood, Music for Mallets, Voices & Organ and Six Marimbas.

-Other recent Millennial Percussion performances have included the Gymnastics World Cup at Arena Birmingham, performing Ben Wallfisch’s Apex, and BBC Young Dancer Competition 2019 where the ensemble played live on BBC2 TV.
+Other recent performances have included the Gymnastics World Cup at Arena Birmingham, performing Ben Wallfisch’s Apex, and BBC Young Dancer Competition 2019 where the ensemble played live on BBC2 TV.

 As a percussion student, you'll have regular performing opportunities with RBC ensembles making use of the amazing new facilities here.
 From the amazing acoustics of Bradshaw Hall and Recital Hall to the tech-filled LAB and the intimate Eastside Jazz Club, all our students play in public concerts several times each month.